-The Apostle’s Creed is the oldest known statement of faith and is a summary of the Apostle’s teaching that was used in the early church.
+The Apostle’s Creed is the oldest known statement of faith.
+It summarizes the apostles’ teachings used in the early church.

 The First Article